Kingxukai/linux/Documentation/admin-guide/aoe/aoe.rst

 ============

-ATA over Ethernet is a network protocol that provides simple access to block storage on the LAN.
+ATA over Ethernet is a network protocol that provides simple access to block storage on the woke LAN.

   http://support.coraid.com/documents/AoEr11.txt